Nozbe/NoOffice.org/_book/decide.md

 ### "Cheapo" way is the best way

 The definition of "cheap" in a dictionary stands for *inexpensive and of poor quality* which is exactly what we're aiming for here.
-If we're not sure about a decision but we want to try to see how it *feels* what we do is we figure out the "cheapest way" to get it done.
+If we're not sure about a decision but we want to try to see how it *feels* what we do is, we figure out the "cheapest way" to get it done.
 Without much overhead, with minimum design... we just implement it and live with the decision like this.
 When we already like the decision done in a "cheapo" way, we then move forward with fully-blown implementation.

 In our products, we very often just add a feature without announcing it to the customers.
-We observe if we notice it at all, if they use it, if they report back to us how much they like it but how they feel it could be improved.
+We observe if they notice it at all, if they use it, if they report back to us how much they like it but how they feel it could be improved.

 ### Limit the impact to just few people